HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_ingress_install.md

 When running Kubernetes on-prem, managing load-balancing must be considered for Sametime Meetings and Web Chat.
 Both of these Sametime features require the addition of an ingress controller.

-Ingress is secured with a SSL certificate which must be created.
+Ingress is secured with a TLS certificate which must be created.
 Create a secret for ingress by following the steps in [Updating the TLS certificates on Kubernetes](tls_change_certificate_kubernetes.md).

 If different the host names for Web Chat and Meetings are different, open the values.yaml file and add the following line to identify the Web Chat host name.